Common wood-nymph: Description

+These butterflies have ears at their forewing bases that are most sensitive to low frequency sounds (less than 5 kHz).
+A conspicuous swelling of their forewing subcostal vein is directly connected to the ears.

 Similar species

 In the western part of the common wood-nymph's range, there are a few similar species.
 The Great Basin wood-nymph (Cercyonis sthenele) and the small wood-nymph (Cercyonis oetus) are smaller, and the lower forewing eyespot is smaller than the upper one.
 Mead's wood-nymph (Cercyonis meadii) has a bright red-orange area on the ventral forewing.

-Range and distribution
+Distribution and habitat

 The common wood-nymph ranges from Nova Scotia and Quebec west to northern British Columbia south to northern California southeast to Texas and east to northern Florida.

-Habitat

 The common wood-nymph is found in a variety of open habitats, such as open woodlands, woodland edges, fields, pastures, wet meadows, prairies, salt marshes, and savannas.